 Stress and fear affect the diaphragm first, so anytime you’re in a high-demand situation, breathwork is key.
 Different breathing techniques have different effects on the body; some are energizing, some are relaxing, but what they all have in common is that they bring you into your body and the present moment.
 They also help to oxygenate your brain, blood, and organs in a way that most exercise does not.

 Power posing, or standing in expansive, open, powerful stances (such as with your fists on your hips and your shoulders back—picture Wonder Woman!) can physiologically change things in your body.
 When we get afraid, we shrink, we hide, we protect ourselves, and these physical actions can actually trigger the production of fear chemicals in our bodies.
 Similarly, when we start to open up, the brain senses that we are relaxed, safe, and confident, and it will start to produce bliss chemicals like dopamine and serotonin.
-So, simply by changing our physical stance we can send a different message to our brain, which in turn helps us to feel more confident and project confidence.
+So, simply by changing our physical stance we can send a different message to our brain, which in turn helps us to boost our emotional health.

 The combination of breathwork, visualization, and power poses can positively affect every area of your health and performance, especially in stressful situations.
 Using these techniques in tandem will oxygenate your brain, ground you in your physical body, decrease nervousness, and increase confidence.
 Try them before your next big life event: public speaking, business negotiations, even first dates.
 Simply knowing that you have these three tools in your back pocket will help you perform at the top of your game—and seeing in practice how small health changes add up to big results.